salman-abedin/bolt/README.md

 - A monitoring script to monitor changes in your whitelist directories

+- A custom launch script that offers a hassle free setup unlike xdg-open

 ## Dependencies

 -  grep, sed, find, awk, xargs, and file